-It's those few crisp painting knife strokes that give the image its density and really make it work.
+It's the few crisp painting knife strokes that give the image density and make some parts of it jump out.
 Without them, the picture would be bland and formless.

 Is it perfect?
 No. But it's much better than what was there before.